chernya4/U.S.-Government-Defense-Outlays-Analysis/README.md

 Taught by Professor Patrick Gallagher.
 Former director of NIST and former chancellor of the University of Pittsburgh.

-__Goal of Assignment: __
+__Goal of Assignment:__

-**The goal of this session is to use the Science and Engineering IndicatorsLinks to an external site. from the National Center for Science and Engineering Statistics at NSF.
+**The goal of this session is to use the Science and Engineering IndicatorsLinks to an external site. from the National Center for Science and Engineering Statistics at NSF.a**

 Imagine you are on the staff at OMB.
 Your boss asks to prepare a "one-pager" on how a particular national need has impacted federal R&D funding.
 (Because you work at OMB, you can also use their historical dataLinks to an external site..)